-But once the novelty of tow-behind air compressors wore off, their limitations became apparent.
-Manufacturers began to look at innovative ways to solve these problems and, in the 1980’s, companies began to invent new air compressors that would revolutionize mobile air once again.
+But pneumatic technology evolved rapidly, and the limitations of tow-behind air compressors eventually became apparent.
+Manufacturers began to look at innovative ways to solve these problems, and, in the 1980s, companies began to invent new air compressors that would revolutionize mobile air once again.

 Today, workers who need compressed air have a medley of compressor options, many of which make more sense than a tow-behind.
 Let’s talk about 9 reasons you may want to ditch your tow-behind air compressor:

 9. Enjoy hassle-free driving and parking

 If you have a tow-behind air compressor, chances are you’ve become a bit of a pro at dragging your trailer through busy freeways, reversing without jack-knifing, and circling job site lots until you find a suitable parking spot.
 Chaotic driving situations might even seem normal to you.
 But there’s a better way!

 When you ditch your tow-behind air compressor and switch to a vehicle-mounted air compressor instead, you’ll feel liberated.
 You’ll suddenly have more freedom!
 Driving, reversing, and parking all become second nature again, and you won’t be restricted by your trailer’s capabilities or driving expertise.

 If you’re a business owner, you’ll have peace of mind knowing your staff aren’t trying to negotiate your expensive equipment in heavy traffic, park in precarious situations, or backup in environments where space can be highly limited.

 Speaking of which…